znxftw/dotfiles/README.md

 - `files/--HOME--/.gitconfig` (the `IncludeIf` line to match your global/base configuration filename)
 - `files/--HOME--/.shellrc` (`GH_USERNAME`, `KEYBASE_USERNAME`, and other changeable env vars to control which steps to perform vs which to bypass)
 - `files/--HOME--/Brewfile` (the list of applications and command-line utilities that you choose to install in your local machine)
-- `scripts/capture-prefs.sh` (what application preferences that you choose to backup - based on the entries in the `Brewfile`)
+- `scripts/data/capture-prefs-domains.txt` (what application preferences that you choose to backup - based on the entries in the `Brewfile`)
-- `scripts/fresh-install-of-osx.sh` (what applications you choose to set as login items on every reboot)

 # Ongoing tasks to keep your backup up-to-date on a regular basis